CIELAB color space: RGB and CMYK conversions

 In order to convert RGB or CMYK values to or from L*a*b*, the RGB or CMYK data must be linearized relative to light.
 The reference illuminant of the RGB or CMYK data must be known, as well as the RGB primary coordinates or the CMYK printer's reference data in the form of a color lookup table (CLUT).

-In color managed systems, ICC profiles contain these needed data, which are then used to perform the conversions.
+In color managed systems, ICC profiles contains these needed data, which are then used to perform the conversions.

 Range of coordinates

 As mentioned previously, the L* coordinate nominally ranges from 0 to 100.
-The range of a* and b* coordinates is technically unbounded, though it is commonly clamped to the range of −128 to 127 for use with integer code values, though this results in potentially clipping some colors depending on the size of the source colorspace.
+The range of a* and b* coordinates is technically unbounded, though it is commonly clamped to the range of −128 to 127 for use with integer code values, though this results in potentially clipping some colors depending on the size of the source color space.
 The gamut's large size and inefficient utilization of the coordinate space means the best practice is to use floating-point values for all three coordinates.